NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 - **Data**: This field is variable length. **Based on the type of message, you will interpret the data payload differently.**

-The peer you right must be able to **send and receive** all NibbleTorrent requests.
+The peer you write must be able to **send and receive** all NibbleTorrent requests.

 ##### Hello Request/Response